shady-gang/shady/grammar.md

 INSTRUCTION := PRIMOP OPERANDS                    // primop
              | call (OPERAND) OPERANDS            // direct-style call
              | if Q_TYPES (OPERAND)               // structured if statement, can be defined to yield values
-                   then BLOCK
+                   then BODY
-                   else (BLOCK | OPERANDS);       // else case can be a block, or default yield values
+                   else (BODY | OPERANDS);       // else case can be a body, or default yield values
              | match Q_TYPES (OPERAND)            // structured match statement
-                   (case LITERAL BLOCK)*
+                   (case LITERAL BODY)*
-                   default (BLOCK | OPERANDS);    // default case can be a block, or default yield values
+                   default (BODY | OPERANDS);    // default case can be a body, or default yield values
-             | loop Q_TYPES DEFAULT_PARAMS BLOCK  // structured loop statement
+             | loop Q_TYPES DEFAULT_PARAMS BODY  // structured loop statement

 TERMINATOR := unreachable;                              // use as a placeholder if nothing belongs. undefined behaviour if reached.